dptools/dpsleep-act/README.md

 - If you have phone data, goto step #4 (dpsleep-sync).
 Otherwise, skip step 4 and directly goto step #5 (dpsleep-qcact).

-To run the act pipeline, users may choose one of the following options:

 ### Installation